wp-plugins/twitch-tv-embed-suite/readme.txt

 For help please visit http://www.plumeriawebdesign.com

 == Changelog ==
+= 2.0.8 =
+Updated to most recent Twitch embed code.
+Fixed bug in the streamlist.

 = 2.0.7 =
 Fixed a bug with the widget stream status display.
 With the closing of Justin.tv the api was no longer functional.